Optimal linear drift for the speed of convergence of an hypoelliptic diffusion: Abstract

 \section{Abstract}

 {Among all generalized Ornstein-Uhlenbeck processes which sample the same invariant measure and for which the same amount of randomness (a $N$-dimensional Brownian motion) is injected in the system, we prove that the asymptotic rate of convergence is maximized by a non-reversible hypoelliptic one\footnote{This paper has been published in \emph{Electron.
 Commun.
 Probab.
 Vol. 21 (2016)}, followed by an erratum.
-The present version already contains the corrections indicated in the erratum.}.}
+Later on, some remaining typos in the last paragraph of Section 3 (description of the algorithm to construct an optimal drift) were kindly pointed out to us by Lancelot Da Costa.
+The present version already contains the changes indicated in the erratum, and the end of Section 3 has been corrected.}.}